WeiTing1991/COMPAS-II-FS2021/lecture_04/assignment_03/README.md

 * Setup the MoveIt container for a UR5 on your laptop
 * Use the RosClient to load the robot
 * Take as input a list of brick positions as list of frames and use inverse_kinematics function to calculate viable configurations for each frame
-* Store the results in a JSON file
+* Store the results in a JSON file and commit the file in your submission

 ## How to start